 Your garage would be more comfortable year-round.
 If you live in a colder climate, installing drywall over insulation can keep your garage above freezing in the winter, which helps keep your pipes from freezing.
-In warmer climates, like Florida where I live, insulation and drywall help keep the hot air outside where it belongs.
+In warmer climates, like Florida, where I live, insulation and drywall help keep the hot air outside where it belongs.
 Either way, your garage is more comfortable to work in.

-The only thing left is to seal it up with drywall and mud, then prime it and paint it.
+The only thing left is to seal it with drywall and mud, then prime and paint it.

 We’ll be covering both in the remainder of this article, but I’ll split the tutorial into three sections:

-- Installing drywall
+- Installing garage drywall

-- Finishing drywall
+- Finishing garage drywall

 - Priming and Painting

 I’m doing that because the tools and techniques you’ll use are very different at each step of the process.

 In this section, you’ll install the drywall panels on your wall.